xelxebar/tmux-addons/nesting/README.md

 * `key_focus_up`: moves focus to the next more deeply nested session, and
 * `key_focus_down`: resets focus to the outermost session.

+Also, the `key_prefix` variable needs to be set in the files `states/{focused,blurred}`.
+Unfortunately, due to a limitation of tmux, we can't propogate variables between sourced files, so for now we have to manually set the prefix key in every file that needs it.

 Whenever a session loses or gains focus, a hook is called so you can setup indicators in the status bar, play music, donate money to a good cause, or whatever works for your setup.
 The hooks exist in the `hooks` directory and are